suites-dev/suites/docs/RECIPIES.md

-# AromaJS Recipes
+# AutoMock Recipes

 ## Introduction
 **TL;DR** \
-We use one test file for all the frameworks!
+We use one test template for all the frameworks!
 Why? because it's framework agnostic.
-The only thing different is the actual source class/service.

 Welcome to the recipes page, we've tried (and still!
-PR are welcome) to show you how `AromaJS` works with different frameworks.
+PR are welcome) to show you how `AutoMock` works with different frameworks.
 The prominent motive in these frameworks/libraries, is the use of decorators in conjunction with dependency injection mechanisms.
-This combination creates the perfect ecosystem which enable `AromaJS` to make use of these decorators using a simple reflection mechanism.
+This combination creates the perfect ecosystem which enable `AutoMock` to make use of these decorators using a simple reflection mechanism.

 🤔 If you want to read more about how `AromaJS` works, jump to the `API Reference` [here](http://)